 - Count out 100 seeds from each sample and place on absorbent material inside the tray.

 - For each of 10 days, check to see that the absorbent material remains moist and record the number of germinated seeds.

-- Compute germination test for 5 days and for 10 days.
+- Compute germination test after five days, and another after ten days.